 At the beginning of your sixth semester, ideally in January, you will take a written qualifying exam over general linguistics and the student's special field, to be administered by the program.
-You may petition the program to substitute two research papers for the qualifying exam.
+You may petition the program to substitute a published paper for the special field exam.

 By about the end of the sixth semester, you should form your dissertation committee.
 It must consist of at least three tenured or tenure-track Tulane faculty members.
 Your committee may have additional members as well, but this is not required.

 Your first task with the dissertation committee is to write a research paper, called the dissertation prospectus.
 The prospectus should consist of a substantial dissertation proposal and a comprehensive bibliography.
 It may be based on a grant proposal to an external funding agency, particularly in the case of proposed fieldwork.
 The work described in the prospectus should lead naturally into your dissertation.
 The prospectus should contain a statement of the topic area of your proposed dissertation project, a problem statement, a statement of the theoretical orientation and methodology, and a comprehensive bibliography.
 Work out the specific details of your prospectus with the members of your dissertation committee.